open5e/open5e/source/classes/barbarian.rst

 In battle, you fight with primal ferocity.
 On your turn, you can enter a rage as a bonus action.

-While raging, you gain the following benefits if you aren’t wearing heavy armor:
+While raging, you gain the following benefits if you aren't wearing heavy armor:

 -  You have advantage on Strength checks and Strength saving throws.
 -  When you make a melee weapon attack using Strength, you gain a bonus to the damage roll that increases as you gain levels as a barbarian, as shown in the Rage Damage column of the Barbarian table.
 -  You have resistance to bludgeoning, piercing, and slashing damage.

-If you are able to cast spells, you can’t cast them or concentrate on them while raging.
+If you are able to cast spells, you can't cast them or concentrate on them while raging.

 Your rage lasts for 1 minute.
-It ends early if you are knocked unconscious or if your turn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
+It ends early if you are knocked unconscious or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.